Ayushcodes9/demo-repo/README.md

 # demo-repo
-this is my first repository . using github for the first time
+this is my first repository . using github for the first time. author - ayush rawat